HyperspaceMadness/Mega_Bezel/README.md

 ----------------------------------------
 ----------------------------------------

-This file is best viewed in a markdown editor/viewer if possible.
+This file is best viewed in a markdown editor/viewer.
+You can also view it here https://github.com/HyperspaceMadness/Mega_Bezel with correct formatting

 If you are wondering **"What is this thing?"** here's a little overview sharing our ideas around the project and some of the Mega Bezel features:
 [RetroArch – Introducing the Mega Bezel Reflection Shader – Libretro](https://www.libretro.com/index.php/retroarch-introducing-the-mega-bezel/)